bosonphoton/bosonphoton.github.io/README.md

 - `html`: Inserts an "HTML" button redirecting to the user-specified link
 - `pdf`: Adds a "PDF" button redirecting to a specified file (if a full link is not specified, the file will be assumed to be placed in the /assets/pdf/ directory)
 - `supp`: Adds a "Supp" button to a specified file (if a full link is not specified, the file will be assumed to be placed in the /assets/pdf/ directory)
-- `blog`: Adds a "Blog" button redirecting to the specified link
+- `blog`: Adds a "blog" button redirecting to the specified link
 - `code`: Adds a "Code" button redirecting to the specified link
 - `poster`: Adds a "Poster" button redirecting to a specified file (if a full link is not specified, the file will be assumed to be placed in the /assets/pdf/ directory)
 - `slides`: Adds a "Slides" button redirecting to a specified file (if a full link is not specified, the file will be assumed to be placed in the /assets/pdf/ directory)